enenra/mes-shared-behaviors/README.md

 When setting up an encounter with MSB - for example a Patrol - there are generally two important things that need to be defined, and upon whose distinction the entirety of MSB is built: Roles and CombatTypes.
 An dynamic encounter, in this case the Patrol encounter, will have one of each assigned to it and will switch back and forth between their logics depending on whether it is in combat mode, or not.
 Static encounters generally do not have Roles, only CombatTypes.

 ### Roles
 Roles contain the logic of how an encounter behaves outside of combat.
+Generally, Roles can vary for the same prefab - i.e. a fighter prefab could be used with the Role Patrol, PatrolArea and Escort depending on the encounter.
 The currently available Roles are:
 | Role | Status | Description |
 | ---- | ---- | ---- |
 | Cargoship | Working | |